Influenza vaccine: COVID-19

 An influenza vaccine and a COVID-19 vaccine may be given safely at the same time.
 Preliminary research indicates that influenza vaccination does not prevent COVID-19, but may reduce the incidence and severity of COVID-19 infection.

 Criticism

-Tom Jefferson, who has led Cochrane Collaboration reviews of flu vaccines, has called clinical evidence concerning flu vaccines "rubbish" and has therefore declared them to be ineffective; he has called for placebo-controlled randomized clinical trials, which most in the field hold as unethical.
+In 2006 Tom Jefferson, who has led Cochrane Collaboration reviews of flu vaccines, called clinical evidence concerning flu vaccines "rubbish", and said that they were ineffective; he called for placebo-controlled randomized clinical trials, which most in the field hold as unethical.
 His views on the efficacy of flu vaccines are rejected by medical institutions including the CDC and the National Institutes of Health, and by key figures in the field like Anthony Fauci.

 Michael Osterholm, who led the Center for Infectious Disease Research and Policy 2012 review on flu vaccines, recommended getting the vaccine but criticized its promotion, saying, "We have overpromoted and overhyped this vaccine ... it does not protect as promoted.
 It's all a sales job: it's all public relations."